Finder’s Keeper – Part Seventeen

 “To put it bluntly, I’m no longer the Finder’s Keeper.”

 I considered the offer.
 That much scratch would go a long way to making a hole I could crawl into and disappear from the world.
-Given everything that had happened, though, what was one more line crossed?
+Given everything that had happened, what was one more line crossed?
 Problem is, I’d have to live with myself in that hole.
 I looked at the bottle of Jameson with longing.
-I really wanted to just crawl inside that and forget about a world that didn’t give a damn about me.
+I really wanted to just crawl inside that and forget about a world that didn’t seem to give a damn about me.
 But it looked like I wasn’t getting that chance today.

 “Let me guess.
 You have a team waiting, ready to move.”
 I poked my head up and looked toward the doors.
 “Remington?
 Lonnie?
 Ollie-ollie oxen free.
 Come out and join us.”